-Or…...put another way; is it possible to be racist and not cause offense?
-I guess the answer depends on who the protagonists are and the context; or….it depends who, outside that dynamic, who sees or hears, the incident, post etc and decides to take offense.
+Or…...put another way; is it possible to be racist and not cause offence?
+I guess the answer depends on who the protagonists are and the context; or….it depends on who, outside that dynamic, who sees or hears, the incident, post etc and decides to take offence.

 I honestly think that’s the best way I can answer that question.

 Cue the outrage!!

 Many won’t like or subscribe to this, but having been in the environment of a dressing room (and former sports/football people will relate), once the relationships, rapports and ground rules are agreed upon and established, there’s very little that is off-bounds in the name of ‘banter’, although there always has to be a mutual understanding and level respect.

 Yes, the ‘B’ word, often hidden behind by bullies or used as a way of explaining the systematic abuse of the victim, by the perpetrators.
 However, in a mutually respectful and agreed upon dynamic, can provide the source of great humour and even bonding.
 It’s in the latter context, that I feel the Silva tweet was sent.